Eugene, Oregon: Parks and recreation

 Spencer Butte Park at the southern edge of town provides access to Spencer Butte, a dominant feature of Eugene's skyline.
 Hendricks Park, situated on a knoll to the east of downtown, is known for its rhododendron garden and nearby memorial to Steve Prefontaine, known as Pre's Rock, where the legendary University of Oregon runner was killed in an auto accident.
 Alton Baker Park, next to the Willamette River, contains Pre's Trail.
 Also next to the Willamette are Skinner Butte Park and the Owen Memorial Rose Garden, which contains more than 4,500 roses of over 400 varieties, as well as the 150-year-old Black Tartarian Cherry tree, an Oregon Heritage Tree.

 The city of Eugene maintains an urban forest.
 The University of Oregon campus is an arboretum, with over 500 species of trees.
 The city operates and maintains scenic hiking trails that pass through and across the ridges of a cluster of hills in the southern portion of the city, on the fringe of residential neighborhoods.
 Some trails allow biking, and others are for hikers and runners only.

-The nearest ski resort, Willamette Pass, is one hour from Eugene by car.
+The nearest ski resort, Willamette Pass, is an hour from Eugene by car.
 On the way, along Oregon Route 58, are several reservoirs and lakes, the Oakridge mountain bike trails, hot springs, and waterfalls within Willamette National Forest.
 Eugene residents also frequent the Hoodoo and Mount Bachelor ski resorts.
 The Three Sisters Wilderness, the Oregon Dunes National Recreation Area, and Smith Rock are just a short drive away.